davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/hebrews/chapters/hebrews-10/verses/hebrews-10-29/hebrews-10-29-tyn.md

 ---
 title: "Hebrews 10:29 TYN"
-attribution: "Hebrews 10:29 TYN"
 Tyndale Bible of: "Hebrews 10:29"
-quote: >-
+verse: >-
   Of how moche sorer punyshment suppose ye shall he be counted worthy which treadeth vnderfote the sonne of god: and counteth the bloude of the testament as an vnholy thynge wherwith he was sanctified and doth dishonoure to the sprete of grace.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---